-The Housing Choices Australia group has a Resident Advisory Committee (RAC) for each state we operate in.
-This is supported by a National Advisory Committee that reviews the activities of all state committees and provides advice on national policies.
-The committees represent the diverse needs of our residents, raise broad issues that affect residents and encourage and support community engagement and development within their local areas.
+Housing Choices’ has a Resident Advisory Committee (RAC) for each state in which we operate.
+These committees are designed to represent the diverse needs of our residents, raise broad issues that affect residents and encourage and support community engagement and development within their local areas.

-The Resident Community Fund provides people with the opportunity to turn their own ideas or vision for their community into reality.
-It’s a chance for residents, support agencies and Housing Choices Tasmania to work together to do what you want to do!
+The Housing Choices Tasmania Resident Community Fund provides people with the opportunity to turn their own ideas or vision for their community into reality.
+It’s a chance for residents, support agencies and Housing Choices Tasmania to work together to deliver initiatives that meet community needs.

-Residents with help from an incorporated community group or support agency can apply for small grants for projects that will benefit the wider community in the larger suburbs of East Devonport, Shorewell Park, Acton, Somerset, Latrobe and West Ulverstone.
-HCT hope to expand the program into other suburbs across the State in the future.
+Community organisations, or residents with the backing of an incorporated community group or support agency, can apply for small grants for projects that will benefit the wider community in the larger suburbs of East Devonport, Shorewell Park, Acton, Somerset, Latrobe and West Ulverstone.

 Examples of projects that may attract funding under this Program include:

 To find out more about the Resident Community Fund or to talk about ways you can become involved, contact the Community Development Team in Tasmania on 1300 312 447.